charles-wish-banner-gokr

 Sepulveda Basin, CA. circa 1993.

-One of the things I enjoy most about South-Asian thought is its hierarchy of priorities.
-Name and fame, riches and beauty, these things certainly make the list.
-But, in the end, what always outplays these superficial reveries is the act of realization; that “Ah Ha” moment which Nauman so ambiguously referenced way back in 1975.
-As a matter of fact, the act of realization holds such a high place in Indian culture that there is whole set of goddesses (ten to be exact) who represent the importance of this event.
+One of the things I enjoy most about South Asian thought is its hierarchy of priorities.
+Name and fame, riches and beauty, these certainly make the list.
+But in the end, what always outplays such superficial reveries is the act of realization, that ‘Ah Ha’ moment which Nauman so ambiguously referenced way back in 1975.
+As a matter of fact, the act of realization holds such a high place in Indian culture that there is a whole set of goddesses (ten to be exact) who represent the importance of this event.
 They are known as the Mahavidyas.
 [3]

-Given the various leanings inherent in Indian theology there are several accounts of how these goddesses came into being and they all feature a wide cast of deific characters, including: Shiva, Sati (Shiva’s wife), and Daksha (Sati’s surrogate father).
-These characters all have their own distinct personalities and personas and what’s more they are all either aware of or eventually must face the “growing pains” most of us encounter during our journey towards deeper understanding.
-For those of you who are unfamiliar with this story my favorite version (told to me by an elder Bengali woman while I was driving her from the Los Angeles airport to a Kali puja ceremony) goes a little something like this:
+Given the various leanings inherent in Indian theology, there are several accounts of how these goddesses came into being, and they all feature a wide cast of deific characters, including Shiva, Sati, (Shiva’s wife) and Daksha (Sati’s surrogate father).
+These characters all have their own distinct personalities and personas; moreover, they are all either aware of or eventually must face the ‘growing pains’ most of us encounter during our journey towards deeper understanding.
+For those of you who are unfamiliar with this story, my favorite version (told to me by an elder Bengali woman while I was driving her from the Los Angeles airport to a Kali puja ceremony) goes a little something like this:

-Once upon a time, King Daksha decided to throw a big party for all high-society.
-However, he intentionally excludes his own daughter Sati and her newlywed husband Shiva from his invitation list.
+Once upon a time, King Daksha decides to throw a party for all high-society.
+However, he intentionally excludes his own daughter, Sati, and her newlywed husband, Shiva, from his list of invites.
 Daksha does not like his new son-in-law and is resentful that his daughter chose to marry him.
-This is partly because of Shiva’s disheveled appearance, boisterous way, and the uncivilized company he often keeps.
-But moreover, it’s because Shiva is just way more popular and respected than Daksha -- a fact which Daksha is very well aware of and terribly envious about.
+This is partly because of Shiva’s disheveled appearance, boisterous ways, and the uncivilized company he often keeps.
+But moreover, it’s because Shiva is far more powerful, popular, and respected than Daksha – facts which Daksha is very well aware of and terribly envious.

-Thing of it is though, Shiva (in a rare display of form) is not really offended by being uninvited.
-Rather, it is Sati who is furious with her father for this intentional social slight.
-So, she announces to Shiva that she will go to the party and disrupt it by publicly displaying her free and wild side.
-Shiva is not sympathetic and further pressures Sati by forbidding her to attend.
+Thing of it is though; Shiva (in a rare display of form) isn’t offended by this petty snub.
+Rather, it’s Sati who is furious with her father for this intentional social slight.
+In reaction, she announces to Shiva that she will go to the party and disrupt it by publicly displaying her free and wild side.
+Shiva is not sympathetic to this idea and further pressures Sati by forcibly forbidding her to attend.

-Being leaned on by both her father and her husband proves to be too much for Sati though and, in a Sammy Davis Jr. “I’ve Got to Be Me” like moment, she transforms into her ferocious form anyway and then proceeds to emit from herself ten dynamic, fearsome, and alluring goddesses.
+Being leaned on by both her father and her husband proves to be too much for Sati, and in a Sammy Davis Jr. “I’ve Gotta Be Me”- like moment, she transforms into her ferocious form anyway and proceeds to emit from herself ten dynamic, fearsome, and alluring goddesses.
 Swiftly overpowering Shiva with the assistance of these prevailing counterparts, Sati breaks free and makes off to the party while these ten emanations (the Mahavidyas) hold her husband in check.

-When Sati arrives at the party though, still in her ferocious wild form, she is unrecognized and ridiculed by everyone including her own father.
-These existential challenges prove once again to be all too irksome for her, so she decides to end her material existence by publicly jumping into a blazing fire-pit right in the middle of her father’s big soirée.
+When Sati arrives at the part though, still in her ferocious wild form, she is failed to be recognized and ridiculed by her peers, including her own father.
+These existential identity challenges prove, once again, to be all too much for her, so she decides to end her material existence by rebelliously jumping into a blazing fire-pit right in the middle of her father’s whopping soirée.
+Go big or go home being the understatement of the day.

-Meanwhile, back at home and still in the company of the ten Mahavidyas Shiva realizes the error of his ways and vows to also crash his father-in-law’s party, you know, to defend the honor of his wife.
-Of course he arrives too late only to find Sati has already burned to death and so in a fit of rage Shiva picks up the charred corpse of his bride and begins a pirouetting rampage which includes ripping the head off his father-in-law and replacing it with that of a goat.
+Meanwhile, back at home and still in the company of the ten Mahavidyas, Shiva realizes the error of his ways.
+He subsequently vows to also crash his father-in-law’s party – you know, to defend the honor of his wife.
+But of course he arrives too late.
+Finding Sati has already burned to death, in a fit of rage, Shiva picks up the charred corpse of his bride and begins a pirouetting rampage, which includes the ripping off of his father-in-law’s head and replacing it with that of a goat.

-Terrified of Shiva, with no end of his destructive dance in sight, the higher-ups in town organize an emergency meeting to decide on how to manage his tantrum.
-But, since no one at this meeting felt qualified to challenge him personally, the Nobles conclude there’s only one way out of this mess.
-And do you know who they decided to call?
+Terrified of Shiva, and with no end of his destructive dance in sight, the higher-ups in town organize an emergency meeting to decide how to manage the situation.
+However, since no one at this meeting felt qualified to challenge him, the Nobles conclude there’s only one way out of this mess.
+And do you know who they decide to call?
 Yep.
 The Mahavidyas.

-Answering this call, Shiva once again finds himself in the influential presence of these ten magnificent goddesses (this time accompanied by none other than Vishnu himself) and he aptly forfeits his destructive sway to sensibly ponder the compounded folly of the situation.
-Thus, Shiva proceeds to pensively roam the three-worlds in a fog of perpetual sorrow and contemplation… while longingly clinging to the corpse of his beloved wife.
+Answering this call, Shiva once again finds himself in the influential presence of these ten magnificent goddesses (this time accompanied by none other than Vishnu himself), and he aptly forfeits his destructive sway to sensibly ponder the compounded folly of the situation.
+Thus, Shiva proceeds to pensively roam the three-worlds in a fog of perpetual sorrow and contemplation, longingly clinging to the corpse of his beloved wife.

-Eventually realizing whole heartedly that he and Daksha should have honored Sati and let her be herself (because there’s nothing else she could’ve been even if she tried) Shiva agrees to hand his wife’s outer remains over to Vishnu and the Mahavidyas.
-They return the favor by dividing Sati’s body into four separate pieces and then (in a petrosomatoglyphic act of poetic justice) disperse her remains over numerous areas of the earth; which helps to ease Shiva’s suffering by camouflaging his wife’s more recognizable form until she felt it suitable to fully re-manifest herself again, this time as Parvati.
+Realizing that he and Daksha should have simply honored Sati and let her be herself – because there’s nothing else she could’ve been even if she tried – Shiva agrees to hand his wife’s outer remains over to Vishnu and the Mahavidyas.
+They return the favor by dividing Sati’s body into four separate pieces and then, in a petrosomatoglyphic act of poetic justice, disperse her remains over numerous areas of the earth.
+This helps to ease Shiva’s suffering by camouflaging his wife’s more recognizable form until she felt it suitable to fully re-manifest herself again, this time as Parvati.
 [4]

-Regardless of where (or when) you come from managing the politics of social circles is rarely ever easy and can even be downright mortifying.
-Especially when we humans have a tendency to mislabel something that is neither malicious nor manipulative (but rather conducive to one’s honest expression and growth) as “deviant” simply because it doesn’t correspond to our limited notions of what is or isn’t “proper.”
+Regardless of where (or when) you come from, managing the politics of social circles is rarely easy and can even be downright mortifying.
+Especially when we humans have a tendency to hastily mislabel something that is neither malicious nor manipulative (but rather conducive to one’s honest expression and growth) as “deviant” simply because it doesn’t correspond to our limited notions of what is or isn’t “proper.”
+In these instances many a social gathering can easily become antisocial.

 However, that’s not to imply that social interactions don't have their positive aspects.
-On the contrary, these paintings are just as much about the benefit of affirmative human interaction and cooperation as they are about the challenges of individualistic resistance.
-But, it’s clearly a benefit based on the notion that societies tend to function best when we accept and allow each other to develop and flourish in accordance with our own unique designs; rather than urging one another to be something homogenized and ultimately disingenuous.
-And, if one pays attention to the two stories here referenced (King’s Row & the Origins of The Mahavidyas) I believe one cannot help but find their most outstanding parallel inquest to be this: No matter how difficult the road ahead may seem, does giving in to the demands of social pressure -- as an artificial attempt to placate others or (even worse) ourselves -- decrease or only intensify the strife?
+On the contrary, these paintings are just as much about the benefit of affirmative human interaction and cooperation as they are about the challenges of (and need for) individualistic resistance.
+But, the benefits of these interactions can only occur when we accept and allow each other to develop and flourish according to our own unique designs, rather than urging one another to become something homogenized and ultimately disingenuous.
+If one pays attention to the two stories here referenced (King’s Row & the Origins of the Mahavidyas), one cannot help but notice their most compelling parallel question: No matter how difficult the road ahead may seem, does yielding to social pressure (whether to placate others or, worse, ourselves) alleviate or only intensify the strife?

 * * *